The Horniman Residency

 - Privileged access to museum’s music collection objects and curators

-- Visit the museum and engage with the music collection at least one day a week over the research period (October – December 2017)
+- Visit the museum and engage with the museum’s collections at least one day a week over the research period (October 2018 – December 2019)

 - Participate in x 3 interviews over the residency period which will be recorded and hosted on Artquest and partner websites.